usgs/earthquake-geoserve-ui/README.md

     npm install earthquake-geoserve-ui
     ```

-1. Import the `GeoserveOutputModule` and `CoreModule` from the `earthquake-geoserve-ui`
+1. Import the `GeoserveOutputModule` and `GeoserveCoreModule` from the `earthquake-geoserve-ui`

     ```
     /** app.module.ts */

-    import { GeoserveOutputModule } from 'earthquake-geoserve-ui';
+    import { GeoserveCoreModule, GeoserveOutputModule } from 'earthquake-geoserve-ui';
-    import { CoreModule as GeoserveCoreModule } from 'earthquake-geoserve-ui';
     ...
     imports: [
         GeoserveCoreModule.forRoot(),